What is a Corneal ulcer?

 How will the doctors know whether my disease is progressing?

-Newer technology allows the Cornea specialist to get a perfect picture of the changes in the shape of the diseased cornea.
+Newer technology allows the Cornea specialist to get a perfect picture of the changes in the shape of the diseased cornea at CORNEA TREATMENT IN MUMBAI.
 This technology known as Corneal topography, which involves a quick scan of the cornea on specialised machines, allows the Cornea specialist to determine whether your disease is progressing.
 At Laxmi Eye Hospital we boast of having the most modern machine known as the Oculyser which can quickly get an accurate scan of your eye.

 How can Keratoconus be treated?